 What You Should Know About Buying a Home

 Buying a home is one of the most important financial decisions you will make in your life.
 It’s critical as a home buyer to approach this decision with caution, wisdom and realistic expectations.
 Below are a few things you should know when buying a home.

 Seek the Advice of a REALTOR® Early On

 Most people who think they are ready to buy a home usually are not.
 A trusted and experienced REALTOR® knows the current market as well as future market trends.
 They also help you leverage their knowledge to get you through the buying process from start to finish as smoothly as possible.

 Don’t Just Get Pre-Qualified…Get Pre-Approved

 A great REALTOR® knows the difference between getting pre-qualified and getting pre-approved.
 If you are serious about purchasing a home, it’s important to get pre-qualified right away.
 Most realtors can provide you with referrals to lenders, lawyers, title companies or sub-contractors.
 Get pre-qualified right away.
 It’s generally a best practice to be pre-approved prior to attending showings or making offers.

 Know What You Want, When to Negotiate and When to Compromise

 It’s important to be patient when searching for a new home, as availability in the real estate housing market isn’t always ideal.
 A home buyer who employs a little patience in the short term can actually get what they want long term.
 Knowing what features you can and cannot compromise on is key.
-An experienced REALTOR® is your best bet to recognizing these features, but below is a short list of Critical Systems vs. Possible DIY Projects for you to consider:
+An experienced REALTOR® is your best bet to recognizing these features.

 Home Buying Process